 I. Introduction

-The legal framework governing corporate insolvency in the United Arab Emirates operates as a distinct, layered system, comprising the federal Civil Law jurisdiction (the Mainland) and autonomous Common Law financial free zones (the Dubai International Financial Centre, DIFC, and the Abu Dhabi Global Market, ADGM).1 The repeal of the historically problematic Federal Decree-Law No. 9 of 2016 by the newly enacted Federal Decree-Law No. 51 of 2023 (“FL 51/2023”), effective May 1, 2024, marks the latest and most significant attempt to align the Mainland with international restructuring standards.3
+The legal framework governing corporate insolvency in the United Arab Emirates operates as a distinct, layered system, comprising the federal Civil Law jurisdiction (the Mainland) and autonomous Common Law financial free zones (the Dubai International Financial Centre, DIFC, and the Abu Dhabi Global Market, ADGM).
+The repeal of the historically problematic Federal Decree-Law No. 9 of 2016 by the newly enacted Federal Decree-Law No. 51 of 2023 (“FL 51/2023”), effective May 1, 2024, marks the latest and most significant attempt to align the Mainland with international restructuring standards.

 A. Research Thesis: Convergence in Conduct, Divergence in Structure

-However, the Mainland framework remains restricted by a critical structural divergence rooted in its Civil Law lineage: the absence of explicit, codified recognition for the floating charge as a proprietary security interest.8 This deficiency means that while the Mainland is now functionally capable of managing unsecured debt restructurings, the DIFC and ADGM remain structurally superior and provide higher legal certainty for cross-border secured financing and predictable liability limitation.
+However, the Mainland framework remains restricted by a structural divergence rooted in its Civil Law lineage: the absence of explicit, codified recognition for the floating charge as a proprietary security interest.
+This deficiency means that while the Mainland is now functionally capable of managing unsecured debt restructurings, the DIFC and ADGM remain structurally superior and provide higher legal certainty for cross-border secured financing and predictable liability limitation.
 These Financial Free Zones are thus the optimal choice for multinational groups prioritizing predictable collateral enforcement and comprehensive director safety.

 B. Analytical Methodology: Lex Specialis and Comparative Institutionalism